mcci-catena/docker-iot-dashboard/cron-backup/README.md

 ## Mail Alert

-The above backup shell script is configured to send mail for the both successful/unsuccessful run.
+The above backup shell scripts were configured to send mail for the both successful/unsuccessful run.